OctopusDeploy/docs/docs/getting-started.md

 The **Process** tab within your project defines how your project will be deployed.
 You can add different steps to the process depending on what you plan to deploy:

-- To deploy changes to a SQL Server database, seeÂ [SQL Server databases](/docs/home/deploying-applications/sql-server-databases.md)
+- To deploy changes to a SQL Server database, see [SQL Server databases](/docs/home/deploying-applications/sql-server-databases.md)
-- To deploy an ASP.NET web site to an IIS server, seeÂ [IIS Websites and Application Pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md)
+- To deploy an ASP.NET web site to an IIS server, see [IIS Websites and Application Pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md)
-- To install or configure a Windows Service, seeÂ [Windows Services](/docs/home/deploying-applications/windows-services.md)
+- To install or configure a Windows Service, see [Windows Services](/docs/home/deploying-applications/windows-services.md)
-- For custom or advanced installation actions, seeÂ [Custom scripts](/docs/home/deploying-applications/custom-scripts.md)
+- For custom or advanced installation actions, see [Custom scripts](/docs/home/deploying-applications/custom-scripts.md)
-- To pause deployment for a human to approve or perform an action, seeÂ [Manual intervention and approvals](/docs/home/deploying-applications/manual-intervention-and-approvals.md)
+- To pause deployment for a human to approve or perform an action, see [Manual intervention and approvals](/docs/home/deploying-applications/manual-intervention-and-approvals.md)

 ![](/docs/images/3048178/3278203.png)

 Chances are, you'll need to configure your application differently depending on the what you are deploying to (for example, different connection strings in staging vs. production).
-Octopus has advanced support for managing theseÂ [variables](/docs/home/deploying-applications/variables.md) and scoping them, and can even manage passwords securely.
+Octopus has advanced support for managing these [variables](/docs/home/deploying-applications/variables.md) and scoping them, and can even manage passwords securely.
 Octopus can also take care of automatically [updating your .NET configuration files, and running configuration file transforms](/docs/home/deploying-applications/configuration-files.md).

 # Create a release and deploy it

-Next, create a release.Â Click the **Create release** button on any page of your project.
+Next, create a release.
+Click the **Create release** button on any page of your project.

 ![](/docs/images/3048178/3278202.png)